I Can Attest To The Uniqueness of Southern Living and The Beautiful Charity of Southerners

 ANYONE who has a child that needs a procedure at Children’s NOLA and needs a place to crash during this stressful time, can stay at Hogs House and the entire Barbacoa Brotherhood is honored and humbled to be able to provide this assistance.

 Hogs for the Cause has partnered with Children’s Hospital to provide on-campus housing to families who need it most, when they need it most.
 The Hogs House is a multi-million dollar project that offers these families a place to stay outside of the hospital where children are able to socialize with other kids, parents have a support system, and teams have ongoing opportunities to interact with these families.

 The Hogs House serves as on-campus housing for families from outside the New Orleans region who have a child receiving ongoing healthcare treatment at Children’s Hospital.
 The multi-million dollar expansion includes 14 family suites with private bathrooms.
 The common areas include 2 family lounges, kitchen spaces, and a laundry room.

-Come to Hogs 2019 and meet the Barbacoa Brotherhood and consider supporting our continuing efforts.
+Support Hogs 2021 via the Barbacoa Brotherhood and consider supporting our continuing efforts.
 You can also pray with us for these children and their families via the Brotherhood’s Patron Saint, Saint Vincent dePaul. – Together, we can do something great!